Dean Burmester: Professional career

 In May 2021, Burmester claimed his second European Tour victory at the Tenerife Open.
 He shot a final round 62 to beat Nicolai von Dellingshausen by five shots.
 In November later that year, Burmester won the PGA Championship on the Sunshine Tour, claiming his eighth victory on the tour.

 In August 2022, Burmester finished in fourth place at the Albertsons Boise Open on the Korn Ferry Tour.
 The following week he finished T46 at the Nationwide Children's Hospital Championship.
 These results secured his place within the Top 25 of the Korn Ferry Tour Finals; earning Burmester a PGA Tour card for the 2022–23 season.

 In February 2023, Burmester joined LIV Golf.

+In November 2023, Burmester won the Joburg Open, claiming his third European Tour and ninth Sunshine Tour victory.
+The following week, he claimed further success, winning the Investec South African Open Championship.

+In April 2024, Burmester claimed his first title on the LIV Golf League by beating Sergio García on the second play-off hole at the LIV Golf Miami event.